chessgames.com

 This connection is most evident when the protector is a distant Queen or Rook on the same rank as the Rook adjacent to the rival King.
 Now the Knight is acting as a 'stopper' in the drain of the sink-- the targeted King has no outlet for safety.

-See both the end of this game J Aagaard vs A Ismagambetov, 2012 and its continuation to mate for one case in point.
+Both the end of this game J Aagaard vs A Ismagambetov, 2012 and its continuation to mate for two relevant cases showing the Black Knight as a stopper, keeping the White King in a tight box.

 click for larger view